jgoalby/jgoalby.github.io/games/template/readme.md

 # TODOs

+# hmmmm.
+- What about if I add callbacks to buttons for the x and y positions?
+  - And then resize would just call a position function for each control on the scene?
+  - But how to cope with the menu buttons list as each button does not know where it is?

 # Soon
 - Maybe make a cache plugin and have options to log cache hits and cache misses
 - An action to clear the cache